 Low protein and nutrient gaps

-How to tell what's going on
+How to tell what is going on

 Before assuming the drug is the direct cause, honestly audit a few days: